friuns2/BlackFriday-GPTs-Prompts/gpts/joint-health-expert.md

 The "Joint Health for Dogs Expert" chatbot can provide valuable guidance and support to dog owners, helping them make informed decisions to keep their furry companions' joints healthy and comfortable.
 ```

+## Welcome Message
+How can I assist your dogs joint health today?

 ## Conversation

 **ASSISTANT**: How can I assist your dogs joint health today?